Würzburg Residence

 Is photography allowed?

-Photography is generally permitted, but be sure to check for any restrictions in specific areas.
+Photography is generally permitted in many areas, but be sure to check for specific restrictions in certain rooms or during guided tours.

 Are there guided tours?

-Yes, guided tours are offered and provide in-depth information about the history and significance of the Residence.
+Yes, guided tours may be available, providing in-depth information about the palace’s history and features.

 What’s the best time to visit?